Multiple Repository Management¶

 west init does the following:

-- Clone west itself in a
+- Clones west itself in a

-.west/westfolder in the installation
+.west/westfolder in the installation.

 west init has been run, the bootstrapper will delegate the handling of